Inspiring change instead of feelings of defeat is a crucial leadership skill.

-One of the hardest things about giving feedback is keeping it constructive and not overly critical.
-While constructive criticism can actually boost morale and improve productivity, harsh employee feedback can do the exact opposite.
-Keep in mind: employee feedback shouldn’t just be about what they need to change, it should also be about what your employees are doing right.
+One of the hardest things about giving feedback is keeping it constructive and not overdoing the criticism.
+While constructive criticism can boost morale and improve productivity, harsh employee feedback can do the exact opposite.

 Be realistic.
-If you have some constructive feedback, make sure it’s within reason.
-If an employee is already working overtime and wearing multiple hats, asking him or her to take on more responsibilities isn’t a realistic ask.
-Asking for something that is likely out of the employee’s ability, or very far from his or her comfort zone, you can expect morale to drop.
-Know your employees and their capabilities, and be careful with how much you push them to be better.
+If an employee is already working overtime and wearing multiple hats, asking them to take on more responsibilities isn’t realistic.
+Asking for an employee to complete a task that’s outside of their abilities can chip away at morale.
+Know your employees and their capabilities and be careful with how much you push them to be better.

 Make sure you’ve provided what your employees need to succeed.
 Employees are inevitably going to feel frustrated if you give constructive criticism about something that was outside of their control.
 For example, maybe as a sales manager you gave the feedback that a salesperson didn’t hit a benchmark, but you didn’t provide them with a sales goal until a week before the quarter-end.
 This kind of criticism makes employees feel like there’s no winning, so make sure you’ve equipped your employees with the right tools and if you didn’t, take that loss yourself.

 If you feel like you had a necessary but tough feedback period with an employee or your whole team, you can also use some other motivation tactics to boost morale back up.